5 min read

 How to lead during difficult times

-Remember that your are probably afraid and stressed out; you may see tears and hear all sorts of personal things.
+Remember that your employees are probably afraid and stressed out; you may see tears and hear all sorts of personal things.
 It’s your job — and your privilege — to help your people manage their difficult emotions.
 Here’s how:

 1. Provide structure to encourage collaboration and prevent loneliness.